 Mistake!
 Though I didn't have to waste money - the Iredae customer service is excellent and I received a number of samples - I discovered over a period of a couple of weeks by testing twice, breakout out horribly after three days, allowing everything to settle down and clear up and trying again for yet more breakouts, this was the cuprit.
 I have not changed anything else in my skin/hair/diet routine.
 So very disappointed as I don't know what to try next.
 Don't get this if you have highly reactive or sensitive skin.
 If you want to try it, ask the company first for free samples.

-Color matching was hard (I actually got steered towards the wrong color at first (warm sienna) but it was too dark/yellow) so I'm hoping I can use that during the summer when I'm tan.
-Otherwise it's A LOT of money down the drain and this was quite a splurge to begin with...I'm such an idiot for getting influenced in the store...in the sales girl's defense, I am hard to match because I get pale to tan depending on the season and have both warm and cool undertones but she basically gave up once I insisted on the loose powder instead of the pressed.
+Color matching was hard (I actually got steered towards the wrong color at first-- warm sienna-- but it was too dark/yellow) so I'm hoping I can use that during the summer when I'm tan.
+Otherwise it's A LOT of money down the drain and this was quite a splurge to begin with...I'm such an idiot for getting influenced in the store...in the sales girl's defense, I am hard to match because I get pale to tan depending on the season and have both warm and cool undertones.
+She basically gave up once I insisted on the loose powder instead of the pressed.
 Apparently, she only likes the pressed but I read loose was better for dry skin.
 Ugh.
 Why is buying makeup always a freaking battle?
 Anyway, neutral undertones tend to work best on me and I'm Revlon Colorstay Sand Beige.
 I ended up getting Satin for my winter skin (IF I was warmer/more yellow I would have gotten warm silk FYI) and am pretty happy with it.
 The loose and pressed colors are way different from each other so do your homework.
-The find your foundation quiz on the jane iredale website was actually really helpful so I recommend it!
+The "find your foundation quiz" on the jane iredale website was actually really helpful so I recommend it!

 And finally, although it doesn't look as amazing as bare essentials, it's pretty darn close; however, I totally choose JI over BE any day because the ingredients are WAY WAY better.
 It's improving my tone, doesn't make me feel dry/itchy, and basically dispelled my belief that I couldn't wear powder foundation...turns out the crap metal fillers in BE was the real problem.

 Oh, also use a toner or spritzer!
 I start on moisturized skin (rosehip seed oil that I let sink in) and apply in layers.
 I was worried the pommist/D20 spray would make me break out so I bought this esoteric brand OM Pur's toner in Lavender Neroli.
 It's raw, all natural, and mostly aloe based.
 Love it but typical rosewater type toners would work just the same, I'm sure.
+Honestly, it looks the best when i don't use a toner but go to the gym, lol.
+Then my natural oils/sweat comes through a bit and makes my JI look the best-- super weird, I know.
 Good luck!!!

 Absolutely LOVE this product!